 But one element of the big day is left, no matter the size of the wedding: Your wedding rings.

 Your wedding rings stay with you forever, marking the day of your wedding as one that changed the trajectory of your life.
 This tradition has stayed solid for centuries, sending a message to the world that you have chosen to love another person for the rest of your life.
 They're worn on the third finger of the left hand because it was believed in medieval times that the vein from this finger ran straight to the heart.
 No symbol of marriage is more enduring or more important than your wedding ring.

 But just as your micro wedding saves the best of tradition while putting a modern spin on it, you aren't tied to a plain yellow gold wedding band.
 At Alpine Rings, we believe wedding rings should speak to your personality and style, and we design a host of men's wedding rings accordingly.

-Check out our tungsten rings, made of the toughest material in the world.
-We pair this unbeatable metal with intriguing inlays such as exotic koa wood, resonant chestnut wood, hypnotic and organic shell, and even unique pieces of sustainably harvested deer antlers.
+Check out our tungsten carbide rings, made of the toughest material in the world.
+We pair this unbeatable metal with intriguing inlays such as exotic Koa wood, resonant chestnut wood, hypnotic and organic shell, and even unique pieces of sustainably harvested deer antlers.

 Your wealth of choices doesn't stop there.
 We also feature exquisite wedding rings made of titanium, wedding bands made of tough ceramic and polished wood, and even ultra trendy black wedding rings.
 Whatever you choose, you'll know that you've found a way to express your relationship with a one-of-a-kind, hand-crafted ring that will stand as a symbol of your love forever.